Economy of Ukraine: Automotive

 Ukraine automobile manufacturers produce diesel locomotives, tractors, trucks, buses, trolleybuses, own-designed cars and trams.
 There are 12 automobile manufacturers in Ukraine, including ZAZ, LuAZ, Bogdan, KrAZ, Eurocar, Electron, and LAZ.

 ZAZ (Zaporizhzhia Automobile Building Plant) is the main automobile-manufacturer of Ukraine, based in the south-eastern city of Zaporizhzhia.
 Passenger car manufacturing in Ukraine started in 1959.
 From 1960 to 1994, a total of 3,422,444 Zaporozhets vehicles were manufactured in Zaporizhzhia and engines with air-cooling in Melitopol.
 In 2011–2012, the Zaporizhzhia Automobile Building Plant started serial full-scale production of two new models of vehicle, the ZAZ Forza (a re-badged Chinese Chery A13) and the ZAZ Vida (a re-badged Daewoo Aveo).

 The Bogdan Corporation is a leading Ukrainian automobile-manufacturing group, including several car- and bus-makers of Ukraine.
 Bogdan buses (re-badged Isuzu models) are used as the primary small buses in most Ukrainian cities.

 LAZ used to be one of the major bus manufacturers in Ukraine.
 It manufactured city buses, coach buses, trolley buses, and special purpose buses.
 The company has been defunct since 2014.

 The Lviv-based company Electrontrans is an enterprise of a full-scale production, specialising in design and production of modern urban electric transport – trams, trolleybuses, electric buses, units, and spare parts.
-In 2013 Electrotrans starts producing low-floor trams, the first Ukrainian 100% low-floor tramways.
+In 2013 Electrontrans started producing low-floor trams, the first Ukrainian 100% low-floor tramways.